 A company that deploys CRM needs to train its employees on adopting the new customer service culture.
-It may be a simple programme, but a lot of information is at stake.
+It may be a simple program, but a lot of information is at stake.
 According to a study by 1010data, lack of training continues to pose the biggest problem in making use of Big Data in the corporate world.
-If you want to add value to the company and the customer, anticipate customer needs and offer personalised solutions, you need an excellent command of CRM.
+If you want to add value to the company and the customer, anticipate customer needs and offer personalized solutions, you need an excellent command of CRM.

 4 Move towards Social CRM